What Are the Position Statements of the Board and to Whom Do They Apply?Adopted Nov 1999 | Amended Jan 2021

-The North Carolina Medical Board’s Position Statements are interpretive statements that attempt to define or explain the meaning of laws or rules that govern the practice of physicians,* physician assistants, and nurse practitioners in North Carolina, usually those relating to discipline.
-They also set forth criteria or guidelines used by the Board’s staff in investigations and in the prosecution or settlement of cases.
+The North Carolina Medical Board’s (“Board”) position statements are interpretive statements that attempt to define or explain the meaning of laws or rules that govern the practice of physicians, physician assistants, and nurse practitioners licensed in North Carolina.
+They also are intended to set forth criteria or guidelines used by the Board’s staff in investigations and in the prosecution or settlement of cases.

-The Board will continue to decide each case before it on all the facts and circumstances presented in the hearing, whether or not the issues have been the subject of a Position Statement.
-The Board intends that the Position Statements will reflect its philosophy on certain subjects and give licensees some guidance for avoiding Board scrutiny.
-The principles of professionalism and performance expressed in the Position Statements apply to all persons licensed and/or approved by the Board to render medical care at any level.
+The Board will continue to decide each case before it on all the facts and circumstances presented during a disciplinary hearing whether or not the issues have been the subject of a position statement.
+The Board intends that the position statements will reflect its philosophy on certain subjects and give licensees some guidance for avoiding Board scrutiny.
+The principles of professionalism and performance expressed in the position statements apply to all persons licensed and/or approved by the Board to render medical care at any level.